AngelaJimenez/optimizacionenmoviles/README.md

 # **OptiScape: Use all the optimization strategies to save your spaceship.**

 This project is a game that teaches optimization strategies in mobile application development within a virtual reality environment.
-Most of it is in spanish.

 ## **Contributors**